eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 3. The Relying Party is assured that the private key corresponding to the pseudonym being stored/authenticated *is* stored in a non-revoked Wallet Unit.
 4. For use case B: The Relying Party is assured that the private key corresponding to the pseudonym used to authenticate is stored on the same Wallet Unit as originally presented PID/(Q)EA.

-Note that, because the technical implementation of pseudonyms must rely on [WebAuthN], the possibility for achieving such assurances is to use attestations (for an explanation of this see Chapter 4).
+Note that, because the technical implementation of pseudonyms must rely on [WebAuthn], the possibility for achieving such assurances is to use attestations (for an explanation of this see Chapter 4).
 Therefore, higher assurances comes with a trade-off in terms of surveillance risks.
 For a further discussion of these risks see Chapter 5.1.

 ## 4 High-Level Approach to Pseudonyms

-As specified in [CIR.2024.2979], [WebAuthN] defines the technical specification for pseudonyms.
+As specified in [CIR.2024.2979], [WebAuthn] defines the technical specification for pseudonyms.

-The technology underlying [WebAuthN] is commonly refereed to as passkeys.
+Passkeys are a widely used type of credential which are created and asserted using the [WebAuthn] API.

 ### 4.1 Introduction to Passkeys